Association of Jesuit Colleges and Universities

 Although each institution is legally autonomous under independent boards of trustees and separately chartered by respective states, the 28 schools and three theological schools share common Jesuit ideals and traditions.
-They also engage in a number of collaborative projects.
+They also engage in a number of collaborative projects like the National Jesuit Student Leadership Conference (NJSLC) and other conferences.

 Members

-Note: In 2019, Wheeling Jesuit University became disaffiliated from the Maryland Province of the Society of Jesus; in 2020, St. John's College in Belize became a full member of AJCU.
+Note: In 2019, Wheeling Jesuit University became disaffiliated from the Maryland Province of the Society of Jesus.